deimantasa/secretum-mobile/README.md

 - Backup all your secrets from DB to locally encrypted file
 <img src="https://user-images.githubusercontent.com/12739071/148643647-9b860f86-fd75-46dc-b3b1-aa135d4f9f39.gif" width="250"/>

 - Auto backup all your secrets from DB to locally encrypted file on app start.
 It's extra safety layer to protect user in case someone obtained data in the Firestore and they've somehow messed it up.
 User will always be able to access their `backups` locally.
-Black screen is biometrics authentication - it's not shown in the recording on purpose.
+Black screen is biometrics pages.authentication - it's not shown in the recording on purpose.
 <img src="https://user-images.githubusercontent.com/12739071/148643705-c6b470d2-22a1-4447-8c91-b6cfd2dd142b.gif" width="250"/>

 - Delete backups.
 Everything will be deleted from the local storage.